-The global deal included three counts of conspiracy to distribute narcotics with the intent to commit rape in New Orleans, and federal prosecutors agreed on a 10-year sentence.
+Sharper's original plea deal included in three counts of conspiracy to distribute narcotics with the intent to commit rape and federal prosecutors would see him serve a nine-year sentence.

-The judge said she did not believe the current plea deal provided just punishment.
+The judge said, given the information of more alleged victims, she did not believe the current plea deal provided just punishment.

-Meanwhile, Sharper has already pleaded guilty in California, Arizona and Nevada.
+Sharper has already pleaded guilty in California, Nevada, Arizona and Louisiana.

 Federal probation and parole is now recommending Sharper be sentenced to between 15 and 20 years.
 The judge pointed out she can go below or above that number.

 Sharper has to make a decision about whether or not to withdraw his guilty plea.